itsToggle/plex_debrid/README.md

 </details>

 ### 2) Setup Plex:
+This step will not work (currently).
+There is no way to mount the files from the rclone apk.

 1. Create a plex 'movie' library of the mounted virtual drive or add the virtual drive to an existing 'movie' library.
 2. Create a plex 'shows' library of the mounted virtual drive or add the virtual drive to an existing 'shows' library.